praveenc/simple-knowledge-base/README.md

 Add your documents.
 Search with natural language.
 Find what matters.

-simple-knowledge-base uses semantic chunking and vector embeddings to understand your documents, not just match keywords.
+Simple Knowledge Base uses semantic chunking and vector embeddings to understand your documents, not just match keywords.
 Results are reranked for relevance, so the best answers surface first.

 ## ✨ Features